 Don't Raise Your Hand!

-After this I felt maybe I could actually teach.
+After this, I felt maybe I could actually teach.
 I memorized many monologues and prepared several lessons and began teaching here and there art lessons in public schools.
-It turned into something I did almost full time for many years, even without a teaching creditial.
+It turned into something I did almost full time for many years, even without a teaching credential.
 All because dramatic performances gave me the courage and confidence to face an audience and be someone else.

 In the Spotlight